Giant's Causeway

 Much of the Giant's Causeway and Causeway Coast World Heritage Site is owned and managed by the National Trust.
-It is one of the most popular tourist attractions in Northern Ireland, receiving over 998,000 visitors in 2019.
-Access to the Giant's Causeway is free of charge: it is not necessary to go via the visitor centre, which charges a fee.
+It is one of the most popular tourist attractions in Northern Ireland, receiving more than 998,000 visitors in 2019.
+Access to the Giant's Causeway is free of charge: it is not necessary to go via the visitor centre that charges a fee.
 The remainder of the site is owned by the Crown Estate and several private landowners.

 Geology

 Around 50 to 60 million years ago, during the Paleocene Epoch, Antrim was subject to intense volcanic activity, when highly fluid molten basalt intruded through chalk beds to form an extensive volcanic plateau.
 As the lava cooled, contraction occurred.
-Horizontal contraction fractured in a similar way to drying mud, with the cracks propagating down as the mass cooled, leaving pillarlike structures, which also fractured horizontally into "biscuits".
+Horizontal contraction fractured in a similar way to drying mud, with the cracks propagating down as the mass cooled, leaving pillarlike structures that also fractured horizontally into "biscuits".
 In many cases, the horizontal fracture resulted in a bottom face that is convex, while the upper face of the lower segment is concave, producing what are called "ball and socket" joints.
 The size of the columns was primarily determined by the speed at which lava cooled.
 The extensive fracture network produced the distinctive columns seen today.
-The basalts were originally part of a great volcanic plateau called the Thulean Plateau, which formed during the Paleocene.
+The basalts were originally part of a great volcanic plateau called the Thulean Plateau that formed during the Paleocene.